-The UK tax year runs from 6 April and tax returns have to be submitted and any tax owed paid by 31 January following the end of the previous tax year.
+The UK tax year runs from 6 April.
+Tax returns have to be submitted and any tax owed paid by 31 January following the end of the previous tax year.

-All UK businesses are required to keep a record of their accounts for tax and auditing purposes.
+All UK businesses must keep a record of their accounts for tax and auditing purposes.
 Self-employed freelancers don’t need to keep official accounts but do need to keep a record of income and tax-deductible expenses.
 Limited companies, social enterprise companies, and registered charities will have to have a separate UK business bank account.
-Partnerships and sole traders aren’t legally required to have separate business accounts but it is a good idea to do so in order to keep accounting processes simple.
+Partnerships and sole traders aren’t legally required to have separate business accounts.
+However, it is a good idea to do so in order to keep accounting processes simple.

 An online self-employed tax calculator UK can be found here.

-Information on business tax can be found on the UK government website here.
+Information on business tax is available on the UK government website here.

 Employing foreign staff when you’re starting a business UK

 If you are starting up a UK business that employs staff, there are a number of things you need to do including registering as an employer with HMRC and getting employers liability insurance.